+The adults emerge from the soil in midsummer and begin feeding and then mating and egg-laying.
 The feeding damage caused by adults can be quite extensive, perhaps exceeding 10 or 20% of the foliage.
 Fortunately, grapes are fairly tolerant of this type of feeding at this time of the season.
 Research in Kentucky and also in Michigan examining the impact of foliar damage by Japanese beetle on grape productivity, fruit quality and yield indicate that both natives and vinifera grapes can tolerate some leaf damage.
 The exact amount is hard to nail down but it seems that up to 15 or 20% leaf damage has little impact.
 Note, though, that the actual impact of leaf feeding will depend on a number of factors including health and size of the vine and the cultivar.
 Moreover, if it is a high value cultivar then the economic injury level will be lower compared to a lower value cultivar.
 Young vines may be particularly vulnerable in that they have fewer reserves to draw upon to recover from damage.
 You should make a special effort to regularly monitor vines inside growth tubes for Japanese beetles and apply insecticides directly into the tubes if treatment is warranted.
 Grape cultivars do seem to vary in resistance to Japanese beetle.
 Thick leaved native cultivars are the most resistant followed by hybrids and then V. vinifera.